rajatchwla/learning-library/oci-library/oci-hol/oci-artificial-intelligence/ai-language/pre-register-free-tier-account/pre-register-free-tier-account.md

 ### Existing Cloud Accounts

-If you already have access to an Oracle Cloud account, including an Oracle Cloud account through [Oracle Universal Credits](https://docs.oracle.com/en/cloud/get-started/subscriptions-cloud/csgsg/universal-credits.html),  **STEP 1** can be used to sign in to tenancy.
+If you already have access to an Oracle Cloud account, including an Oracle Cloud account through [Oracle Universal Credits](https://docs.oracle.com/en/cloud/get-started/subscriptions-cloud/csgsg/universal-credits.html),  **TASK 1** can be used to sign in to tenancy.

-## **STEP 1**: Sign in to Your Account
+## **TASK 1**: Sign in to Your Account

 If you've signed out of the Oracle Cloud, use these steps to sign back in.